 Cooking is a great activity to introduce your preschooler to fractions and measurement.
 Show them different measuring tools and talk about the concept of fractions, such as explaining how two half cups make one whole cup.

 Don’t drop the ball

 Count the number of times you and your child can throw a ball to each other without dropping it.
 You can also count the number of times you can tap a balloon before it reaches the ground.

 Introduce your child to the concept of chance and probability with a simple game of heads or tails.
 Probability tells us that for a single coin toss, there are two possible outcomes — heads or tails — so the chance of getting either is one in two, or 50 per cent.

 Patterns help children learn how to sequence and to make predictions, which are important skills for building a variety of maths skills.
 Experiment with your preschooler by creating different patterns or necklace designs using macaroni, beads or cereal (e.g. green, white, orange, green, white, orange).
 Building block towers is also a fun activity that helps your preschooler practise sequencing.

 Use kitchen scales to weigh certain objects around the house, such as a toilet paper roll or a pumpkin.
 You can also help your child estimate the weight of each object before weighing them.

 Call out a number and ask your preschooler to find it.
 You can do this activity while driving (e.g. spotting numbers on signs, houses and number plates) or while shopping.
 You can also ask them to identify shapes, colours and patterns out in the real world.

 ABC Mathseeds is the award-winning online maths program that makes learning maths easy and fun for children aged 3–8.
-Claim your special 3 week FREE trial here before 30 November.Tweet
+Claim your free trial here.Tweet